Kgauza/hw/hw2/README.md

 ```
 The function takes in a pointer to a memory block previously allocated using mm_alloc() and frees it, making it available for allocation again.
 Ensure that only pointers to valid blocks are freed.
 If ptr is NULL, do nothing.
 To reduce fragmentation and use memory efficiently, blocks should be merged when when freed.
-When a block is freed, check its buddy.
-If the buddy is also free, merge the blocks together.
-If the buddy is not the same size as the current block, obviously it cannot be merged since it is split.
-Check recursively on the larger merged blocks until the buddy is not free, or at the largest block size.

 - **Implement the mm_free() function**
 - **Implement block merging on free**

+NOTES:
+- When a block is freed, check its buddy.
+If the buddy is also free, merge the blocks together.
+- If the buddy is not the same size as the current block, obviously it cannot be merged since it is split.
+- Check on the larger merged blocks until the buddy is not free, or at the largest block size.
+- You should use the 'merged_buddy' array to hold the buddies of the merged blocks.
+- Keep the 'merged_buddy' array updated as blocks are split and merged.

 ### 4.4 Reallocation